mahaley22/Uncertainty-Sampling/index.md

 # Leveraging Model (Un)certainty
 _Can a model "know" when it's predictions are incorrect or not?_

-This work explores model uncertainty scoring in Neural Net Machine Learning error analysis, using Machine Translation (Attention) as a use case.
+This work explores model uncertainty scoring for bias/variance and error analysis, using Machine Translation (NN Attention) as a use case.

 ![Image](https://github.com/mahaley22/Uncertainty-Sampling/blob/master/Keep%20your%20mask%20on!.PNG?raw=true&width="500"&height="450")  ![Image](https://github.com/mahaley22/Uncertainty-Scoring/blob/gh-pages/images/Aslightconfusion.PNG?raw=true&width="400"&height="450")